F1iX/iCalMap/README.md

 # iCalMap .ics mapper

 iCalMap is an Android app that allows to display the events from an .ics file in Google Maps.
-It was originally developed to navigate between favorite events of [Lange Nacht der Wissenschaft Dresden](https://www.wissenschaftsnacht-dresden.de/), a science night with various events and tech demos hosted by TU Dresden and local research institutes.
+It was originally developed to navigate between favorite events of [Lange Nacht der Wissenschaften Dresden](https://www.wissenschaftsnacht-dresden.de/), a science night with various events and tech demos hosted by TU Dresden and local research institutes.

 ![iCalMap](docs/screenshot.png)